ghostunnel/ghostunnel/README.md

         -CAfile test-keys/root.crt

 Now we have a TLS proxy running for our backend service.
-We terminate TLS in ghostunnel and foward the connections to the insecure backend.
+We terminate TLS in ghostunnel and forward the connections to the insecure backend.

 ### Client mode